 Based on your audit, your team probably has gathered some findings and may want to think about how your technology stack could be improved.
 Are you getting the most out of your security investments?
 And are those tools actually helping your security teams, or simply giving them more work?

-Your organization can simplify your security team’s workflow with Spirion Data Privacy Manager, which automates tedious tasks with efficiency and leading-edge accuracy.
+Your organization can simplify your security team’s workflow with Spirion, which automates tedious tasks with efficiency and leading-edge accuracy.
 In addition to continuously monitoring your organization’s sensitive data and automating workflows, like classification and remediation processes, there are also built-in features that help take the headache out of compliance laws like GDPR and CCPA.

-To see how Spirion Data Privacy Manager works, you can request a free demo.
+To see how Spirion works, you can watch a demo.